 If you have drier hair, the Kids' Conditioner is more nourishing than their regular conditioner.

-Note: if you end up trying some new healthier hair products, your hair will likely detox and act kind of–well, funky for awhile.
+Note: if you end up trying some new healthier hair products, your hair might act kind of–well, funky for awhile.
 Once the icky coatings are gone you should be back to your beautiful self or onto even better hair.

 Hope that helps you move towards a more natural beauty routine.
 Cause a nice “do” isn't worth getting sick for.